nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Splitting members into facilities

-1. Allocating all the members into the allocation lists of the facilities.
+1. Allocating all the members into the allocation maps of the facilities on a given day.

     1. Test case: `split 1`<br>
-       Expected: All members that have Monday as one of their available days will be allocated to facility.
-Their names will be shown in the facility list under Monday.
+       Expected: All members that have Monday as one of their available days will be allocated to a facility if there is sufficient capacity.
+Their names will be shown in the facilities' allocation maps under Monday.

     2. Test case: `split`<br>
        Expected: No members are allocated to any facility.
 Error details are shown in the status message.